JohnNYers/CTEC3905/README.md

 **Contrast**   | colour separates information

 ## Development process
 Trial and error has been used for building the solution due to the prototyping characteristic of the project.
-Therefore the solution might not be as clean and straightforward as possible.
+Therefore, the solution might not be as clean and straightforward as possible.

 ## User testing results
 *only tested on chrome!*